openvinotoolkit/openvino_notebooks/notebooks/257-llava-multimodal-chatbot/README.md

 In this tutorial we consider how to use LLaVA model to build multimodal chatbot with OpenVINO help.

 ## Notebook contents
-The tutorail consists from following steps:
+The tutorial consists from following steps:

 - Install prerequisites
 - Prepare input processor and tokenizer